 The area of the vineyard is 33 hectares at 220 to 270 metres altitude.
 The soil is formed of conglomerates and marl of the Oligocene period.
 The vines face southeast and thus it has a particularly dry microclimate (between 500 and 550 mm rain per annum), which is propitious for Gewurztraminer and Pinot Gris.
 They have scents of pomelos, pineapples and flowers.
 The Grand Cru Sonneglanz has a terroir for botrytis (noble rot), which gives a smooth, light and subtle character in this vineyard.

-Will keep for 15 years and it is best to wait for at least 3 or 4 years after bottling.
+Ageing potential: 15 years - it is best to wait for at least 3 or 4 years after bottling